What is a lung sound assessment?

 If a healthcare professional discovers abnormal breath sounds or adventitious breath sounds like the following, it is encouraged that they examine it further for diagnosis and treatment:

-• Wheezing: High-pitched, musical sounds often heard during expiration.
-Wheezing can indicate airway constriction, common in asthma or chronic obstructive pulmonary disease (COPD).
+• Wheezing: High-pitched sounds usually heard during expiration.
+Wheezing can indicate severe trouble breathing, airway constriction, common in asthma or chronic obstructive pulmonary disease (COPD).

 • Crackles: Discontinuous, non-musical sounds heard during inspiration or expiration.
 Fine crackles may indicate conditions like pneumonia, while coarse crackles can be associated with bronchiectasis or pulmonary fibrosis.